vobi-io/vobees-doc/docs/contributing.md

 [**How to Contribute to an Open Source Project on GitHub**](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

-We have a list of [beginner friendly issues](https://github.com/facebook/vobees/labels/good%20first%20issue) to help you get your feet wet in the Vobees codebase and familiar with our contribution process.
+We have a list of [beginner friendly issues](https://github.com/facebook/docusaurus/labels/good%20first%20issue) to help you get your feet wet in the Docusaurus codebase and familiar with our contribution process.
 This is a great place to get started.

 ### Proposing a change

-If you would like to request a new feature or enhancement but are not yet thinking about opening a pull request, you can also file an issue with [feature template](https://github.com/facebook/vobees/issues/new?template=feature.md).
+If you would like to request a new feature or enhancement but are not yet thinking about opening a pull request, you can also file an issue with [feature template](https://github.com/facebook/docusaurus/issues/new?template=feature.md).

-If you intend to change the public API (e.g., something in `vobees.config.js`), or make any non-trivial changes to the implementation, we recommend filing an issue with [proposal template](https://github.com/facebook/vobees/issues/new?template=proposal.md) and including `[Proposal]` in the title.
+If you intend to change the public API (e.g., something in `docusaurus.config.js`), or make any non-trivial changes to the implementation, we recommend filing an issue with [proposal template](https://github.com/facebook/docusaurus/issues/new?template=proposal.md) and including `[Proposal]` in the title.
 This lets us reach an agreement on your proposal before you put significant effort into it.
 These types of issues should be rare.

 If you're only fixing a bug, it's fine to submit a pull request right away but we still recommend to file an issue detailing what you're fixing.
 This is helpful in case we don't accept that specific fix but want to keep track of the issue.